Suraj-Varade/CareerPath-Clean-Architecture-.NET-9/README.md

 ```bash
 dotnet ef database update -p Infrastructure/Infrastructure.csproj -s API/API.csproj
 ```
-**Running migrations during CI/CD / Deploy**
-You can:
-* Run dotnet ef database update as a step in your GitHub Action (recommended for dev/integration), or
-* Keep context.Database.MigrateAsync() in startup (wrap in try-catch and log), but ensure migrations are committed and DB state is compatible (avoid EnsureCreated).

 **Tests & Code Coverage**
 * Tests are in Test/ (xUnit).